u17zl/chess-knight-game/README.md

 A Chess Knight game by React.js and Ruby on Rails [Live Demo (https://u17zl.github.io/chess-knight-game)](https://u17zl.github.io/chess-knight-game)
-this demo is not supported by depolyed backend, you should download it and run by yourself
+~~this demo is not supported by depolyed backend, you should download it and run by yourself~~
+this demo's backedn is supported by AWS ElasticBeanstalk with HTTPS

 ## How to run